 « Previous Page

-Children 12 months through 12 years of age should get 2 doses of chickenpox vaccine, usually:
+Children need 2 doses of varicella vaccine, usually:

 Tell your vaccine provider if the person getting the vaccine:

 In some cases, your health care provider may decide to postpone varicella vaccination to a future visit.